US Treasury buys time for Biden and GOP on debt limit deal

 "America must never default on its debt," McConnell said.
 "We'll end up in some kind of negotiation with the administration over what are the circumstances or conditions under which the debts are going to be raised."

-But any deal would also need to pass the Democratic-run Senate.
-Many Democratic lawmakers are skeptical about the ability to work with Republicans aligned with the “Make America Great Again” movement started by Trump.
-The MAGA movement has claimed that the 2020 election lost by Trump was rigged, a falsehood that contributed to the Jan.
+But any deal also would need to pass the Democratic-run Senate.
+Many Democratic lawmakers are skeptical about the ability to work with Republicans aligned with the "Make America Great Again" movement started by Trump.
+The MAGA movement claims that the 2020 election lost by Trump was rigged, a falsehood that contributed to the Jan.
 6, 2021, insurrection at the U.S. Capitol.

-“There should be no political brinkmanship with the debt limit,” said Senate Majority Leader Chuck Schumer, D-N.Y.
-“It’s reckless for Speaker McCarthy and MAGA Republicans to try and use the full faith and credit of the United States as a political bargaining chip.”
+"This is not complicated: If the MAGA GOP stops paying our nation's bills, Americans will be the ones to pay the price," said Senate Majority Leader Chuck Schumer, D-N.Y.
+"Political brinkmanship with the debt limit would be a massive hit to local economies, American families, and would be nothing less than an economic crisis at the hands of the Republicans."

 The debt ceiling was originally a fix made during World War I that enabled bonds to be issued without requiring repeated congressional approvals.
 But in an era of polarization and rising debt loads, the limit has been transformed into a political bludgeon.
 It does not reflect the actual capacity of the federal government to borrow, simply how much it is legally able to do so without congressional signoff.